MaxFalkenberg/RandomCopying/README.md

     #mode: Export data for degree distribution of observed network degree if mode='obs', or hidden network if mode='inf'.
     #plot: If plot=True, data is plotted.

+To export edgelist for importation into networkx or elsewhere:

+    edgelist = G.gen_edgelist(mode = 'obs')
+    #mode: Generate edgelist for observed network if mode = 'obs' or hidden network if mode = 'hidden'